 Baked Zucchini Parmesan is a gift from summer as well as a healthy meal that your whole family will enjoy.
 Farmers market-fresh produce make up this meal that is ultimately finished by a slow cooked tomato sauce from the farmer’s garden to your kitchen table.

 We can’t get enough summer although we will try to pack in as much of the warm green season as we can.
 It’s been a superb summer here in Wisconsin with lots of sun-filled days together with just enough rain and humidity to make anything that grows in soil thrive to its fullest.

 This recipe starts by making a simple but really good tomato sauce and it’s all from fresh ingredients.
-We showed you how to do it not too long ago and you can see the full post and recipe here.

 One of the occupational hazards of running a food site is to sample and subsequently eat every single recipe that we feature.
 This may not sound like a problem to you but if you had gained 30 pounds in the past few years like I have done, you might have a better idea of what I’m talking about.
 For this reason, I am trying to focus a bit more on healthy foods and substituting carb-ridden foods like pasta for things like whole grains and fresh vegetables.

 This Baked Zucchini Parmesan by and large does exactly that.
 In lieu of layers of pasta, we used layers of fresh zucchini instead.
 Speaking of zucchini, we have in fact made a few other recipes that feature this gift of summer, you can read about them here.

 To construct this this Baked Zucchini Parmesan, follow these simple steps:

 Slice a long zucchini into 1/4 inch slices.
 Then, sprinkle liberally with kosher salt and allow to drain for at least 30 minutes in a colander that is placed in your sink.